JayCammarano/encrypt.js-backend/README.md

-A backend for an basic event manager with encryption using libsodium.
+A backend for a basic event manager with encryption using libsodium.

 # Technologies used: